Startup Valuation 101: Definition, Methods and Calculations

 - investment requirements - (0-5% range).

-Moving forward in this valuation method for startups, you'll attribute a target company impact (expressed as a percentage) to each parameter.
+Moving forward in this valuation method for startups, you'll attribute a target company impact (expressed as a percentage via the percentage calculator) to each parameter.
 Then, calculate the factor strength by multiplying each parameter by the corresponding target company impact.
 See the table below to have a glance at the required data:

 Lastly, you multiply the overall score by your initial valuation estimate.
 In this instance, the total score amounts to 0.93.
 When multiplied by the base valuation of $3 million, we reach a valuation of $2.79 million.